-Accessing the A465 from Allensmore Village via Church Road adjacent the Village Hall or at the junction 200 yards further south at Saxon House has been noted by a number of residents as being potentially dangerous. (see 5.4.10 and Appendix I "traffic").
+Accessing the A465 from Allensmore Village via Church Road adjacent the Village Hall or at the junction 200 yards further south at Saxon House has been noted by a number of residents as being potentially dangerous.
 Similar concerns apply at the junction just north at Mapps Pool.
 Pedestrians or horse riders crossing at these points, particularly adjacent Saxon House (the favoured crossing for those travelling between Allensmore Village and Cobhall Common) have to be especially vigilant.